RJVB/osx-integration/README.md

   file dialogs (when set and not empty).
 - PREFER_NATIVE_DIALOGS : idem for native dialogs when NOT configured to prefer native file dialogs.
+- QT_MAC_FONTENGINE : pre-selects the font engine to be used: CoreText, FontConfig or FreeType.

 This component should still build against Qt 5.5.x; the other components need at least Qt 5.8 .